BazSpooner/Spooner-HHSRS2-Scoring-Spreadsheet/README.md

 1. Click on the `.xlsm` file in this repository
 2. Press the **Download (⬇)** icon in the top right

+⚠️ Always download from the Releases section to ensure you are using the latest version.

 ---

 ## ⚠️ Important Information (Macros)